wmclt/numbers-at-hand/README.md

+**This is a fork of philipdeherdt/numbers-at-hand in order to add Firefox support.**

 # Numbers at hand
 A Chrome extension that allows you to generate randomized valid numbers that can identify people, companies, etc.
 Suggested use case: generate randomized test-data that passes validation checks.